The COVID-19 Infodemic: When One Epidemic Hides Another

 As we have pointed out in our previous publications, this phenomenon did not originate with COVID-19.
 Previous epidemics such as Ebola, SARS, and Zika, or events that occurred which provoked global media coverage, such as the terrorist attack on the French weekly Charlie Hebdo, also led to campaigns of disinformation in order to facilitate cyberattacks.
 The mechanics of such campaigns have not changed and are based on the exploitation of vulnerabilities, fears, anxieties and of racist and xenophobic behavior.
 But in the case of the COVID-19 infodemic, the convergence of unrelated factors has led to an unprecedented acceleration of such tactics, including increased Internet penetration; rise of semi-private chat groups (e.g., WhatsApp, Telegram); confinement measures leading to increased consumption of digital information; distrust towards the scientific community; as well as insidious racism giving rise to propaganda.

-Beyond facilitating cyberattacks, this type of infodemic represents a unique menace to all concepts of peace, not only in cyberspace but also in the public sphere.
+Beyond facilitating cyberattacks, an infodemic represents a unique menace to all concepts of peace, not only in cyberspace but also in the public sphere

 It locks populations within echo chambers of misinformation, accelerates sectarianism and impacts some of the fundamentals of modern society — the sense of community, the confidence in science, the sharing of common values.
 The scale of this menace requires a collective response.
 It is critical that all stakeholders in a position to implement concrete responses — that is, governments, the media, and the tech industry — be held to account.